Larouex/IoTC-OPCUA-Server-Basic/README.md

   * Create our Application in Azure IoT Central.
   * Create our Device Template for Azure IoT Central that defines our Telemetry using the DTDL Specification.
   * Create our Visualizations for Azure IoT Central that displays our Telemetry data.
+  * OPTIONAL: Create Key Vault in Azure for Storing Connecting Secrets for Azure IoT Central
   * Run Our OPC UA Server and Browse the Data via the "UaExpert — A Full-Featured OPC UA Client".
   * Send Telemetry to Azure IoT Central and Visualize that Data.